onlyhavecans/silicon-dawn-golang/README.md

 I made this so I can pull random cards on my phone and review the text.

-I originally designed this for use in [Pythonista](http://omz-software.com/pythonista/) but I rewrote it in rust to be a web app.
-Then I got very tired of maintaining and compiling rust for the app.
+I originally designed this for use in [Pythonista](http://omz-software.com/pythonista/) Then I rewrote it in rust to be a web app.
+Then I got very tired of compiling rust.
 I wanted to take it to the NEXT LEVEL and rewrite it in golang and stuff it in a docker container.

 ## Instructions